-(a) Information relating to the bodies that oversee remuneration :

-Name, composition and mandate of the main body overseeing remuneration :

-Salary and related allowances review are done through a committee comprising of senior management headed by the Managing Director & CEO of the Bank.
-The mandate of the committee includes - 1) gathering data from 8-10 private banks, analyzing compensation, allowances and benefits of those banks and propose a pay scale which is appropriate in attracting, retaining and ensuring terms of competitiveness in the market; 2) the pay scale should be developed keeping in mind that it gives maximum tax relieve to the employees 3) the report should include financial involvement of the bank.
+(a) Information relating to the bodies that oversee remuneration : Name, composition and mandate of the main body overseeing remuneration: Salary and related allowances review are done through a committee comprising of senior management headed by the Managing Director & CEO of the Bank.
+The mandate of the committee includes - 1) gathering data from 8-10 private banks, analyzing compensation, allowances and benefits of those banks and propose a pay scale which is appropriate in terms of attracting, retaining and ensuring its competitiveness in the market; 2) the pay scale should be developed keeping in mind that it gives maximum tax relieve to the employees 3) the report should include financial involvement of the bank.
 In addition, the CFO also examines the cost benefit impact in the process independently.
 Approving authority: The Board of Directors.

-External consultant whose advise has been sought, the body by which they were commissioned, and in what areas of the remuneration process:

-No external consultants are engaged for determining the salary and allowances for the employees of the bank.
+External consultant whose advise has been sought, the body by which they were commissioned, and in what areas of the remuneration process: No external consultants are engaged for determining the salary and allowances for the employees of the bank.
 But Gratuity and Provident Funds are being administered through two separate Trustee Funds under Central Accounts Division (CAD) as per service rule and approval of the Board.

-Description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to foreign subsidiaries and branches:

-PBL maintain a salary structure uniform throughout the country.

-PBL and its business

-We are committed to providing private, institutional and corporate clients, as well as retail clients with superior financial advice and solutions while generating attractive and sustainable returns for shareholders.
+Description of the scope of the bank's remuneration policy (e.g. by regions, business lines), including the extent to which it is applicable to PBL and its business We are committed to providing private institutional and extent to which it is applicable to foreign subsidiaries and branches: We are committed to providing private, institutional and corporate clients, as well as retail clients with superior financial advice and solutions while generating attractive and sustainable returns for shareholders.
+Performance measures Our Work planning - setting objectives performance related Key assignments focused on key drivers of business and management.

-Performance measures

-Our Work planning - setting objectives performance related Key assignments focused on key drivers of business and management.
 Our senior management reviews the performance of the employees on a regular basis by considering prevailing strategy, business conditions and the environment in which we operate.

-Description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group:

-a) Potential Risk Taker in Business and Management:

-Senior Management: MD & CEO, Additional Managing Director, Deputy Managing Directors - 04 Nos.

-b) Potential Risk Taker in Business:

-- i) General Managers/Deputy General Managers as Regional Managers, Corporate Branch Managers and at Principal Office - 29 Nos. - ii) General Managers at Head Office (Credit, International Division, Card Division) - 4 Nos c) Potential Risk Taker in Management:

-i) General Managers/Deputy General Managers as Division Heads - 18 Nos
+Description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group: a) Potential Risk Taker in Business and Management: Senior Management: MD &amp; CEO, Additional Managing Director, Deputy Managing Directors - 05 Nos. b) Potential Risk Taker in Business: General Managers/Deputy General Managers as Regional Managers, Corporate Branch Managers and at Principal Office - 29 Nos.
+General Managers at Head Office (Credit, International Division, Card Division) - 3 Nos. c) Potential Risk Taker in Management: General Managers/Deputy General Managers as Division Heads - 19 Nos. (b) Information relating to the design and structure of remuneration processes : Overview of the key features and objectives of remuneration policy: Stay competitive in the market, retention of employees and creating an environment which is highly competitive, competency based and provide fair remuneration for the achievers.
+Whether the remuneration committee reviewed the bank's remuneration policy during the past year, and if so, an overview of any changes that were made: The committee/Management based on past experience developed a Terms of Reference for the Salary Review Committee to ensure consistency in the review process.